 - Maps: The map here might help you think about the proposals - there are further maps here

-- Earlier consultation work: We first undertook community consultation in February 2019, supported by the Forestry Commission Scotland and advised by our friends from Abriachan Woods Trust.
+- Early consultation work: We first undertook community consultation in February 2019, supported by the Forestry Commission Scotland and advised by our friends from Abriachan Woods Trust.
 You can find the full report here.
-In summary:

 - Report by the Woodland Trust Scotland.
 An expert ecologist visited the woods in Summer 2020 and wrote a report with management recommendations that you can see here.

-- The Land Commission for Scotland has developed Good Practice Guidelines for Charities that own and manage land which we have found useful and will follow in finalising our Plan - more information here
+- The Land Commission for Scotland has done a case study on our woods here and developed Good Practice Guidelines for Charities that own and manage land which we have found useful and will follow in finalising our Plan - more information here

 Thanks again to Scottish Forestry who are supporting the preparation of the Management Plan.